 Mudhouse Mansion Haunted?

 Mudhouse Mansion has a dark reputation not only among locals but also among paranormal enthusiasts nationwide.
+It is without a doubt, one of the most haunted places in Ohio!
 There are many local tales and legends as to the origin of the haunting in Mudhouse Mansion.
 One legend says that a government official lived there after the Civil War and kept slaves.
 It is told that he locked the slaves in one of the outbuildings every night and generally treated them poorly.

 One night a slave dug his way out, entered the house and slaughtered the official and his entire family.
 It is the spirits of these people which haunt the house.
 However, according to some it is another more recent family that got murdered in the house.